BlaineDev/431-classes-2022/class11/README.md

 1. There is a [Minute Paper after Class 11](https://bit.ly/431-2022-min-11) due Wednesday 2022-10-05 at noon.
 2. The Lab 3 Answer Sketch and Grading Rubric will be posted **by class time**.
 3. [Grades and feedback on Lab 2](https://github.com/THOMASELOVE/431-labs-2022/blob/main/README.md#answer-sketches-and-grading-rubrics) are now available in the Course Grading Roster on our Shared Drive.
+    - A few of the essays (for Question 8) and plots (for Questions 4 and 6) that we liked are shown in [this document on our Shared Drive](https://docs.google.com/document/d/1MO4sHKhSJCkEJW4PKPJKAcjfj237ZFfJh51Ec6Fr1JA/edit?usp=sharing).
 4. Part B (Chapters 18-28) of [the Course Notes](https://thomaselove.github.io/431-notes/) is now available.
 I also made minor corrections to Sections 13.7 and 14.5 to make things a bit clearer and avoid the use of the `%>%` pipe.
 5. Thanks to those of you who [met the early deadline for the Project A proposal](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/early_prop.md).
 You'll get feedback as soon as possible.
 6. All elements of the actual Quiz [will be available](https://github.com/THOMASELOVE/431-quizzes-2022/blob/main/quiz1) at 5 PM Thursday 2022-10-06, and Quiz 1 is due 2022-10-10 at 9 PM.